amouro/drupalden_iwakuni_2023/section-2.md

 </div>

 <!--
-We all very familiar with GitHub or similar tools.

-Its project tool is now more mature and easy to use.
+Many of us are already familiar with GitHub, and their project management tools have become more mature and user-friendly.

 <b>Next slide >>>>></b>
 -->